 Degrees of Freedom

 This is the beginning of the bridge between set basic drills and advanced fencing skill.
 At any stage in any drill, a set of decisions have been made.
 Systematically allowing a different choice to be made by one player, on the fly, introduces an element of unpredictability for the other player.
-For example, we might allow the attacker to choose his counter to the defence at random.
-This can be either to develop the attacker’s decision-making skills (so the defender is helping him), or to develop the defender’s ability to adapt (so the attacker is helping him).
-When there is a choice like that to be made, we say there is a degree of freedom—the attacker in this case has one degree of freedom—one point in the drill where he gets to make a choice.
+For example, we might allow the attacker to choose their counter to the defence at random.
+This can be either to develop the attacker’s decision-making skills (so the defender is helping them), or to develop the defender’s ability to adapt (so the attacker is helping them).
+When there is a choice like that to be made, we say there is a degree of freedom—the attacker in this case has one degree of freedom—one point in the drill where they get to make a choice.
 The other has to respond appropriately in real time.
 By adding degrees of freedom one at a time, we can get all the way from ABCD to freeplay.
 Common places to add a degree of freedom are:

 - The defender doesn’t have to wait for the attack, but can pre-emptively attack.